SunyataZero/peoples-fund/docs/technical-overview.md

 * CiviCRM doesn't work with 8
 * 8 does not have all the modules that we want

+### Update

+Please note that update is different from upgrade.
+Update is moving within the minor versions like 7.x or 7.0.x, where "x" is the value that is changing.
+(Upgrade is moving between major versions and is something that is a much bigger task and that we don't want to do without careful consideration)

+Documentation: https://www.drupal.org/docs/7/updating-your-drupal-site/how-to-update-drupal-core TODO: Write own guide to how to updated

+Backups can be done from here: https://cp.s801.sureserver.com/archive/index.php (TODO: Need to test and verify this)

 ### Modules

 Drupal 7 is built so that the base is lean, so many modules are installed to get some important functionality